Recovering long-range cumulative response to geometric frustration in quasi-1d systems, mediated by constitutive softness

-The last such quasi-one-dimensional system to be discussed is known in the continuum limit as the Timoshenko bi-layer (not to be confused with the previous Timoshenko model of a beam with linear order shear expansion).
-It is composed of two beams with different longitudinal rest-lengths attached along an interface.
-The length mismatch along the interface creates a bending tendency, while the locally flat reference configuration of each beam resists this bend.
-The results are summarized in panel (b) of figure \ref{fig:straight_bend}.
-As can be seen, even in such case, where the length mismatch is confined to a single interface, long-lasting longitudinal cumulative frustration can be observed, yet requires soft-shear.
-Macroscopic realizations of the Timoshenko bi-layer do not typically exhibit soft shear and thus will exhibit a negligible shearing response.
-However, in realizations of the Timoshenko bi-layer at the microscopic scale, shear may play a key role \cite{SHJ+15,YXC16}.
+The last frustrated quasi-$1D$ system we consider shares structural motifs with all previous examples, and is arguably the most common.
+It is composed of two rectangular beams with different longitudinal rest-lengths attached along a common interface, and is known in the continuum limit as the Timoshenko bi-layer.
+The length mismatch at the interface creates a bending tendency, while the locally flat reference configuration of each beam resists this bend.
+This class of systems in which stress-free domains are frustrated through their coupling along an interface is common in both natural and synthetic systems \cite{Tim25,AEKS11,KO18,Efr20,SDS+20}.
+The numerical results of a discrete version of this system are summarized in panel (b) of Fig. \ref{fig:straight_bend}.
+As can be seen, even in such a case, where the length mismatch is confined to a single interface, long-lasting longitudinal cumulative frustration can be observed, yet requires soft shear.
+Macroscopic realizations of the Timoshenko bi-layer do not typically exhibit soft shear and thus will not exhibit cumulative response.
+However, in realizations at the microscopic scale, shear deformations may play a key role \cite{SHJ+15,YXC16}.
 This is expected in particular when the lattice spacing is comparable to the dimensions of the beam and the lattice is cubic, which is prone to zero-modes \cite{HRN18,MHK24}.
-A similar effect was recently observed in meta-material non-Euclidean trumpets \cite{WRSG25}.
+A similar effect was recently observed in metamaterial non-Euclidean trumpets \cite{WRSG25}.